wenlili/GISCUP-2020/ConceptDoc.md

 be calling the fleet manager's methods:

 * `NotifyResourceAvailability(resource_id, time, life_time_duration)`
-tells that fleet manager that a resource is now available at `time` and that it will be available after `life_time_diruation` at which point it will expire.
+tells the fleet manager that a resource is now available at `time` and that it expire after `life_time_duration`.
 We expect the fleet manager to select an agent to service the resource.
-It will then direct that agent to the pick-up, when the agent reports back to the fleet manager in one of its `DestinationReached` calls.
+The Fleet Manager will then direct that agent to the pick-up, when it reports back to the fleet manager in one of its `DestinationReached` calls.

 * `NotifyAgentReachedDestination(agent_id, time, loc)`